There’s a reason why dogs have earned the idiom ‘man’s best friend.’

 In conclusion, the GBGV is a friendly family dog that is loving, likable and fun.

-If you are patient, and persistent during training, as well as ready for a constant need of physical and mental stimulation, the GBGV will settle into your family smoothly.
+If you are patient, and persistent during training, as well as ready for a constant need for physical and mental stimulation, the GBGV will settle into your family smoothly.

 - Grand Basset Griffon Vendeen: Before You Buy